Benzlxs/Algorithms/README.md

 # Algorithms
-This repo is for algorithm practice
+This repo is for implimentating algorithm